Control System: Background

-The album is Ab-Soul's fourth full-length project, which was preceded by numerous promotional singles, the first being "Black Lip Bastard" on January 17, 2012.
+The album is Ab-Soul's second full-length project, which was preceded by numerous promotional singles, the first being "Black Lip Bastard" on January 17, 2012.
 The song was produced by Willie B. On February 28, 2012, Ab-Soul, along with Schoolboy Q, appeared on Sway Calloway's #SwayInTheMorning radio show, where Ab-Soul called "Black Lip Bastard": "pretty much one of the title tracks", the song, however, failed to make the album's final track listing.
 The first song that appears on the album, to be released was "Showin' Love", also produced by Willie B. On April 6, 2012, Ab-Soul released the track, titled "Terrorist Threats".
 The song features frequent collaborator Jhené Aiko and Danny Brown, who proclaimed on Twitter that "Black Hippy the new Beatles and I'm Harry Nilsson".

 On April 17, 2012, Ab-Soul revealed the album's title to be Control System and unveiled the release date to be May 11, 2012.
 That same day he also released a music video for "Pineal Gland".
 On April 24, 2012, another single, by the title of "SOPA" was released.
 The song, produced by Nez & Rio, references Stop Online Piracy Act (SOPA), a United States bill introduced by US Representative Lamar S. Smith, that would've allowed the US government controversial control over the internet.

 On May 1, 2012, Ab-Soul released another music video for a song titled "Empathy"; the song features vocals from JaVonte and his late friend and girlfriend Alori Joh, who committed suicide in February 2012.
 On May 4, 2012, it was revealed "Black Lip Bastard" was remixed and will feature his Black Hippy cohorts, Jay Rock, Kendrick Lamar and Schoolboy Q. On May 8, 2012, his collaboration with Kendrick Lamar, titled "Illuminate" was released.
 The music video would be released on January 15, 2013.
 The day before the album's release Ab-Soul revealed the track listing and released snippets from the album.
 The album cover, designed by Ab-Soul and Hassana Lynne, draws inspiration from the Tree of Life and features a heartfelt dedication on the back to Alori: "Dedicated to the beautiful soul of Loriana Angel Johnson, aka Alori Joh."